nvidia-holoscan/holohub/operators/advanced_network/README.md

 #### Implementation

-Internally the advanced network operator is implemented using DPDK.
+Internally the advanced network operator can be implemented by different transport layers, each offering different features.
+The network transport layer must be specified at the beginning of the application using the ANO API.

+##### DPDK

 DPDK is an open-source userspace packet processing library supported across platforms and vendors.
 While the DPDK interface is abstracted away from users of the advanced network operator, the method in which DPDK integrates with Holoscan is important for understanding how to achieve the highest performance and for debugging.

 When the advanced network operator is compiled/linked against a Holoscan application, an instance of the DPDK manager is created, waiting to accept configuration.
 When either an RX or TX advanced network operator is defined in a